NBChub/snakemake-UmetaFlow/README.md

 1) File conversion: Simply add your Thermo raw files under the directory data/raw/ and they will be converted to centroid mzML files.
 If you have Agilent, Bruker, or other vendor files, skip that step (write "FALSE" for rule fileconversion in the config.yaml file - see more under "Configure workflow"), convert them independently using [proteowizard](https://proteowizard.sourceforge.io/) and add them under the data/mzML/ directory.

 2) Pre-processing: converting raw data to a feature table with a series of algorithms through feature detection, alignment and grouping.
-This step includes an optional filtering step of blank/QC/control samples if defined by the user.
+This step includes an optional removal of blank/QC/control samples if defined by the user.
+Optional "minfrac" step here allows for removal of consensus features with too many missing values.

-3) Re-quantification (optional): Re-quantify all raw files to avoid missing values resulted by the pre-processing step for more reliable statistical analysis and data exploration.
+3) Re-quantification (optional): Re-quantify all features with missing values across samples resulted from the pre-processing step for more reliable statistical analysis and data exploration.
+Optional "minfrac" step here allows for removal of consensus features with too many missing values.

 4) Structural and formula predictions (SIRIUS and CSI:FingeID) and annotation of the feature matrix with those predictions (MSI level 3).

 5) GNPSexport: generate all the files necessary to create a [FBMN](https://ccms-ucsd.github.io/GNPSDocumentation/featurebasedmolecularnetworking-with-openms/) or [IIMN](https://ccms-ucsd.github.io/GNPSDocumentation/fbmn-iin/#iimn-networks-with-collapsed-ion-identity-edges) job at GNPS.

-6) Spectral matching with in-house or a publicly available library (MGF/MSP/mzML format) and annotation of the feature matrix with matches that have a score above 0.6 (MSI level 2).
+6) Spectral matching with in-house or a publicly available library (MGF/MSP/mzML format) and annotation of the feature matrix with matches that have a score above 60 (MSI level 2).

 7) After FBMN or IIMN: Integrate Sirius and CSI predictions to the network (GraphML) and MSMS spectral library annotations to the feature matrix- MSI level 2 (optional).